Resilient design for a changing world

 Sustainable buildings are the cornerstone to enhancing community resilience.
 They are driving resilience-enhancing designs, technologies, materials and methods.
 To support these efforts, green buildings must incorporate practices such as the use of durable materials, thoughtful site selection, rainwater collection, demand response, grid islanding, maximal energy efficiency, on-site renewable energy generation and more.
 All of these strategies are explored, exemplified, and measured by the RELi rating system.

 Administered by GBCI, RELi’s comprehensive approach lays the groundwork for resilient, regenerative and healthy outcomes that support quality of life.
-The rating system includes more than 50 requirements and credits throughout 8 categories, including panoramic design; hazard preparedness and adaptation; community vitality; productivity, health and diversity; energy, water and food; materials and artifacts; and applied creativity.
+The rating system includes 15 requirements and 43 credits across 8 categories, including panoramic design; hazard preparedness and adaptation; community vitality; productivity, health and diversity; energy, water and food; materials and artifacts; and applied creativity.

 In order to earn RELi certification, projects must earn prerequisites and credits across the RELi Rating System.